-If you notice unusual activity on your cards or bank statements, notify your bank immediately.
+If you notice any strange or unusual activity on your bank statement, notify your bank immediately.

 Don’t worry about cyber attacks, banks are well protected.
 There are constant attacks on banks via the Internet.
 Almost everyday, a bank will be susceptible to hackers.
 That’s where the money is so people naturally go after it.